Liberians United for Reconciliation and Democracy

 LURD's successes in occupying northern Liberia and besieging Monrovia, in addition to the successes of another rebel group in southeastern Liberia (the Movement for Democracy in Liberia, or MODEL) and heavy pressure from the United States and the international community, effectively forced President Taylor to resign.
 He went into exile in Nigeria on August 11, 2003, as part of a peace agreement.
 A transitional government headed by Gyude Bryant was established on October 14, and it included many representatives of LURD.
 One of LURD's founders, lanzini, became Speaker of the National Transitional Legislative Assembly.
 After the war ended in 2003, LURD and MODEL as well as the government of Liberia still controlled resource areas including rubber plantations and were able to profit from the sale of rubber for the next 3 years.

 In January 2004, LURD was divided by a power struggle between its chairman, Sekou Conneh, and his wife Aisha Conneh, an adviser to the President of Guinea, Lansana Conté.
 The group promised to disarm as part of the 2003 peace agreement, although it was accused of simply moving most of its weapons into safekeeping across the border in Sierra Leone.
 In June 2004, Chayee Doe, the vice-chairman of LURD and younger brother of Samuel Kanyon Doe, was briefly appointed chairman despite an illness but died two days later.

 George Dweh was suspended indefinitely as Speaker of the National Transitional Legislative Assembly on April 28, 2005, along with his deputy Eddington Varmah and Ways, Means & Finance's Committee Chairman Tarplah Doe, for widespread corruption.

-The United Nations Mission in Liberia (UNMIL) have completed the disarmament of 100,000 ex-combatants from LURD, MODEL and the ex-government of Liberia.
-The process commenced on December 7, 2003 but was abruptly stopped after militia men demanded money for handing in their guns.
-The process re-commenced and each ex-combatant received 300 United States dollars.
+The United Nations Mission in Liberia (UNMIL) completed the disarmament of 100,000 ex-combatants from LURD, MODEL, and the ex-government of Liberia.
+The process commenced on December 7, 2003, but was abruptly stopped after militiamen demanded money for handing in their guns.
+The process re-commenced and each ex-combatant received USD$300.

 Testifying before the Truth and Reconciliation Commission on August 28, 2008, Sekou Conneh said that, during the war, Sierra Leone and Guinea had allowed the LURD rebels free passage "through their borders with our arms without any questions from them".